marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-02-post-google-it-support.md

 ### 📚 The Six-Course Curriculum: A Comprehensive Overview

-The program is now divided into six core courses - it was five earlier, but now a sixth one covering AI has been added -, each outlining different pieces of the puzzle that composes the IT landscape.
+The program is now divided into six core courses - it was five earlier, but now a sixth one covering AI has been added -, each outlining different pieces of the puzzle that compose the IT landscape.
 I found this modular approach incredibly effective because it covers all the critical aspects of the curriculum, from **IT architecture** and **system administration** to the essential fields of **networking** and **security**.
 In today's IT world, foundational knowledge in these areas is a must-have, and this certificate ensures you get it.

 The six courses are: